-Because of its popularity this is often where you will end up or prioritize on your visit to Peru.
-If you are interested in Nature, you will also be drawn to the Amazon Rainforest, which covers almost half of the South American continent and is the world’s largest container of wildlife.
+Because of its popularity, Cusco is often where you will end up or prioritize on your visit to Peru.
+If you are interested in Nature, you will also be drawn to the Amazon Rainforest.
+The vast forest covers almost half of the South American continent.
+And it’s also the world’s largest container of wildlife.

 Visiting the Amazon of Puerto Maldonado from Cusco

-The wildlife-rich Tambopata National Reserve is very close to Puerto Maldonado, which makes this area the best place to visit in the entire Amazon if you’re interested in a short visit of 2 or 3 days, as it only takes about 30 minutes to reach.
+The wildlife-rich Tambopata National Reserve is very close to Puerto Maldonado.
+This makes this area the best place to visit in the entire Amazon if you’re interested in a short visit of 3 or 4 days.
+And it only takes about 30 minutes to reach wildlife-rich areas.

 Visiting the Amazon of Iquitos from Cusco